IFS Remote Audits & Split Audits

 Split Audits for other IFS Standards

 Here too it is important that the split audit is optional and must be agreed between the site and the certification body.
 The certification body will be required to evaluate whether doing the audit partially remotely poses any risk to the audit effectiveness.
-Only sites with a positive risk assessment will be able to choose the partially remote option.
+Only sites with a positive risk assessment are able to choose the partially remote option.

 Remote, on-site or both: DQS is your Certification Partner

 As one of the pioneers of remote auditing, we are happy to support our customers with remote options.
 Contact us with any questions you may have.

 At DQS, we are convinced that COVID-19 will permanently change the way internal audits, supplier audits and certification audits are conducted.

 remAUDIT is the world's first conference to acknowledge, explore and challenge this dramatic change.
 Be a part of it!